Why Study Modern and Classical Languages?

 About Modern and Classical Languages at Wheaton

-All of our majors can be paired to great success with any other major on campus.
+All of our majors and minors can be paired to great success with any other major on campus.
 If your schedule has room for 20-credit hours, a minor can still be easily achieved in any of our programs.
 Both are viable options for opening up new worlds in any course of study.

 - Classical Languages: Classical language study opens and equips the mind for almost any future path of life.
 You will engage with the worlds from which Western civilization derives, acquiring skills and disciplines that empower the intellect and sharpen the mind.
 You can also consider the Certificate in Latin for Classical Christian Education, housed in the Classical Languages section.